notrabs/RRCG/README.md

 * `Player` => `PlayerPort`
 * ...

-These Port classes are still fairly clever and will remain as "data" ports as long as possible.
+These Port classes are still fairly clever as they implement a lot of the logic that you already know from the source-realm.
-For example doing arithmetic on `FloatPorts` only containing static data can be added together without creating an Add chip.
+For example doing arithmetic on `FloatPorts` will still only create math chips as needed.
 Only once the Port is an actual port that belongs to a chip a connection will be made when it is used.

 ```c#